 1. Establish Program Theory of the Social Impact Initiative

-Program theory is the step where you document the assumptions and logical arguments that define the rationale behind your program.
-If you would like to take a more sophisticated approach we recommend to go a level higher and do as below:
+Program theory is the step where you document the assumptions and logical arguments that define your program's rationale.
+If you would like to take a more sophisticated approach, we recommend going a level higher and doing as below:

-Theory of change is the program theory where you not only describe the assumptions and logical arguments in favor of your initiative but also lay down all the possible scenarios that can result from your impact actions.
-This gives a clearer picture and helps you understand the evaluation reports from a wider perspective.
+The theory of change is the program theory, where you describe the assumptions and logical arguments in favor of your initiative and lay down all the possible scenarios that can result from your impact actions.
+This gives a clearer picture and helps you understand the evaluation reports from a broader perspective.

-Here is all you need to know to define Theory of Change for your program.
+Here is all you need to know to define your program's theory of change.

-In its essence counterfactual analysis is a “with versus without” analysis.
-We study the impact of a program by comparing the results from a control group where no artificial factors were stimulated.
-You need to set up this control group in the early stage so that the evaluation can be done parallelly and results are comparable.
-In some cases, this can be avoided where there is no other factor that can bring any observed change in outcomes (e.g. reductions in time spent fetching water after the installation of water pumps).
+Counterfactual analysis is essentially a “with versus without” analysis.
+We study the program's impact by comparing the results from a control group where no artificial factors were stimulated.
+You need to set up this control group early so the evaluation can be done parallelly and the results are comparable.
+In some cases, this can be avoided where no other factor can bring any observed change in outcomes (e.g., reductions in time spent fetching water after installing water pumps).

 2. Addressing Selection Bias in Impact Evaluation

-The presence of selection bias can skew the results of evaluation hence, it is important that we take whatever steps possible to eliminate all bias.
-Below are the preconditions to identify the extent of selection bias and the remedial step that can be taken to eradicate it:
+The presence of selection bias can skew the results of the evaluation.
+Hence, we must take whatever steps possible to eliminate all bias.
+Below are the preconditions to identify the extent of selection bias and the remedial action that can be taken to eradicate it:

-- If the evaluation metrics are determined prior to the event then we need to see if randomization is possible.
-To further explain if the treatment group is chosen randomly then another set of the random counterfactual is a valid test.
-It is possible to target a subgroup of the random subject and still remain unbiased.
-For example, if an initiative was designed for below minimum wage workers then the counterfactual group can also be from the same subset to maintain relevance.
+- If the evaluation metrics are determined before the event, we need to see if randomization is possible.
+If the treatment group is chosen randomly, another set of random counterfactuals is a valid test.
+It is possible to target a subgroup of the random subject and remain unbiased.
+For example, if an initiative was designed for below-minimum-wage workers, then the counterfactual group can also be from the same subset to maintain relevance.

-- If the above is not the case we see whether the selection determinants are observed.
-There are a number of regression techniques that can help eliminate bias in this case.
+- If the above is false, we see whether the selection determinants are observed.
+Several regression techniques can help eliminate bias in this case.

 - In the case of unobserved selection determinants, we need them to be time-invariant so that panel data can be used to remove bias.
-For this case baseline (or some means of substituting baseline) is critical.
+For this case, the baseline (or some means of substituting baseline) is critical.

 - In this case, the panel is not possible.
 Since the selection determinants are unobserved, we need to identify ways of observing the determinants.

-- If that fails we can go for the pipeline approach provided there are some untreated beneficiaries.
+- If that fails, we can go for the pipeline approach, provided some untreated beneficiaries exist.

-We cannot address the problem of selection bias if none of the above are possible.
+We can only address the problem of selection bias if all of the above are possible.
 Thus, we are left to rely on program theory and triangulation to build an argument.
-Thus, setting up a Theory of Change (TOC) Model helps make plausible association easy.
+Thus, setting up a Theory of Change (TOC) Model helps make plausible associations easy.